 Two students apply for federal student aid–a mediocre student and a high–achieving student.
 Which applicant will receive a higher award?

 Federal student aid is need-based.
 That means it doesn't discriminate by any factor apart from financial need.
 Eligibility is based solely on the assets and income of the prospective student and his or her family.
-Factors such as test scores or athletic ability have no bearing on any aid designated need-based.
+Factors such as test scores or athletic ability have no bearing on need-based aid.

 On the other side of the coin is merit-based aid.
 Merit includes a variety of talents and interests: academic, artistic, athletic, and the list goes on.
 Scholarships are the most common type of merit-based aid (though some do have a need-based component), which may come from the school or from outside sources.
 Assuming need is not a condition.
 A student with extensive assets and income is just as entitled to a merit-based award as a student with limited assets and income.